rvernica/SciDB-Py/doc/afldb.rst

     The input_array may have any attributes or dimensions.
 The index_array must have a single dimension and a single non-nullable attribute.
 The index array data must be sorted, unique values with no empty cells between them (though it does not necessarily need to be populated to the upper bound).
 The third argument must correctly refer to one of the attributes of the input array - the looked-up attribute.
 This attribute must have the same datatype as the only attribute of the index array.
 The comparison '<' function must be registered in SciDB for this datatype.
  The operator will create a new attribute, named input_attribute_name_index by default, or using the provided name, which will be the new last non-empty-tag attribute in the output array.
 The output attribute will be of type int64 nullable and will contain the respective coordinate of the corresponding input_attribute in index_array.
 If the corresponding input_attribute is null, or if no value for input_attribute exists in the index_array, the output attribute at that position shall be set to null.
 The output attribute shall be returned along all the input attributes in a fashion similar to the apply() operator.
  The operator uses some memory to cache a part of the index_array for fast lookup of values.
 By default, the size of this cache is limited to MEM_ARRAY_THRESHOLD.
 Note this is in addition to the memory already consumed by cached MemArrays as the operator is running.
 If a larger or smaller limit is desired, the 'memory_limit' parameter may be used.
-It is provided in units of megabytes and must be at least 1.
+It is provided in units of mebibytes and must be at least 1.
  The operator may be further optimized to reduce memory footprint, optimized with a more clever data distribution pattern and/or extended to use multiple index arrays at the same time.

     ::